 If I like your sample text, please send me the following:

 Please provide any notes related to your script in text format, not as part of images.
 Typing the notes and sending them by email is the best way to do this.

-If you're unable to create images using a graphics program, you can write out your script by hand, then scan it or take a digital photo of it.
-I suggest you adapt one of the templates in this Excel spreadsheet: Alphabet chart template (Excel, 22K).
-Please try to write neatly.
+If you're unable to create images using a graphics program, you can write out your script by hand, then scan it, or use an app like CamScanner.
+I suggest you adapt one of the templates in this alphabet chart.
+Please try to write neatly, ideally on unlined paper.

-Please note: I don't add every alphabet I receive to this site - only the ones that really appeal to me.
 If I decide not to add your alphabet please don't be downhearted.
 I encourage you to think creatively about the shapes of letters and other symbols, the ways they fit together, the sounds they represent and the overall look of your script, as well as the way it's presented.
-Try varying the width of the lines to give them more interesting shapes - you could do this with a wide nib pen if you are writing the script by hand.
+Try varying the width of the lines to give them more interesting shapes - you could do this with a wide-nib pen if you are writing the script by hand.

-Ask yourself whether you'd be happy to have your script on your wall, and maybe try this to see how it looks, or even put it up on a public notice board, or online forum, and see how people react.
+Ask yourself whether you'd be happy to have your script on your wall, and maybe try this to see how it looks.

 The less work I have to do to add your script on my site, the more likely I'll do so.

 Some advice on creating alphabets and fonts